OpenSourceEconomics/grmpy/docs/tutorial.rst

 Model Specification
 -------------------

 The model is specified in an initialization file.
-The specific file includes the following sections:
+The file includes the following sections:

 **SIMULATION**